On the sensitivity of the subspace predictor to behavioral perturbations: Conclusion

 \section{Conclusion}

 This work shows two fundamental properties of the subspace predictor.
-First, we showed that it is representation-free, in the sense that it depends only on the restricted behavior of a system.
+First, we showed that it is coordinate-free, in the sense that it depends only on the restricted behavior of a system.
 Second, we derived an explicit prediction error bound directly in terms of the chordal distance between two restricted behaviors.
 This provides a quantitative link between geometric uncertainty and prediction accuracy.
-Future work includes combining the results with computable subspace-tracking bounds, and extending the analysis from prediction to closed-loop data-driven control.
-We hope that the representation-free viewpoint developed will serve as a useful building block for more data-driven control methods.
+Future work includes combining the results with computable subspace-tracking bounds and extending the analysis from prediction to closed-loop data-driven control.
+We hope that the coordinate-free bound developed will serve as a useful building block for more data-driven control methods.